hinnerk/CSTP/README.markdown

 * a supported operating system
     * Mac OS X (Snow Leopard) seems to work fine
-    * Ubuntu Linux might possibly work
+    * Linux should work
     * Of course you may try for yourself!
 Please report to us as soon as you found out!
 * [VirtualBox][] (current version)
 * [Chef][]
 * [Vagrant][]
+* a X-Server, for example X11 (needs to be installed on Mac OS X, is usually dilivered with Linux)

 ## Startup

 This should create two running virtual machines, connected via a private local interface.
-You will at least need to manually

-* install and configure Tor and a Proxy server in the router
-* configure Firefox or Chromium to use it in the desktop vm
-* remove external network connection (usually eth0) in the desktop vm
+You should probably remove the external network connection (usually eth0) in the desktop vm manually to make sure the webbrowsers can only connect through TOR.

-to make anything worthwile of it.

     $ vagrant box add lucid32_minbase http://files.randnotizen.de/lucid32_minbase.box
     $ git clone git@github.com:hinnerk/CSTP.git
     $ cd CSTP
     $ vagrant up

-Now play with it:

-    $ vagrant ssh-config desktop -h cstp-desktop >> ~/.ssh/config
+    $ vagrant chrome
-    $ ssh -X cstp-desktop chromium-browser

-After a few seconds a remote firefox should pop up on your local X-Server.
+After a few seconds a remote Googel Chrome should pop up on your local X-Server.

 # We need help!